HarrisonHall/one_in_twelve/README.md

 of an active or potentially active volcano, which I assumed to be a 50 mile radius.

 ## Data
-All of my city location/population data can be found at (simplemaps)[https://simplemaps.com/data/world-cities] and all of my volcano data was grabbed from (OSU's Volcano World)[http://volcano.oregonstate.edu/volcano_table], but a file has been provided anyway.
+All of my city location/population data can be found at [simplemaps](https://simplemaps.com/data/world-cities) and all of my volcano data was grabbed from [OSU's Volcano World](http://volcano.oregonstate.edu/volcano_table), but a file has been provided anyway.

 Is the data good?
 I don't doubt the information, but the sample size is very low.